sebastianha/angular-bootstrap-checkbox/README.md

 ![Screenshot](/sizes.png?raw=true "Screenshot Sizes")

-And also style the checkboxes Bootstrap like:
+And also style the checkboxes like Bootstrap buttons:

 ```
 <checkbox class="btn-primary"></checkbox>    (Looks like primary button)